Credit After Bankruptcy Study

 - Mortgage borrowers with scores between 720 and 739 three years after bankruptcy were offered similar APRs to those without bankruptcy, indicating a strong credit score can counteract the effects of a prior bankruptcy.

 All this goes to show that there is credit after bankruptcy discharge.
 People shouldn’t feel that their bad credit and high debt ratio is the end.
-A Chapter 7 or Chapter 13 bankruptcy can be the start of the road to recovery to rebuilt credit after bankruptcy discharge.
+While we generally know that bankruptcy is bad on your credit, handled properly, a Chapter 7 or Chapter 13 bankruptcy can be the start of the road to recovery to rebuilt credit after bankruptcy discharge.